FIAPF

-The FIAPF (Fédération Internationale des Associations de Producteurs de Films; International Federation of Film Producers Associations), created in 1933, is an organization composed with 36 member associations from 30 of the leading audiovisual production countries.
+The FIAPF (Fédération Internationale des Associations de Producteurs de Films; International Federation of Film Producers Associations), created in 1933, is an organization composed of 36 film producers associations from 30 countries.
 Its Secretariat is located in Brussels, Belgium.
-FIAPF is also in charge of regulating international film festivals, including some of the world's most important ones.
+FIAPF provides accredition to many international film festivals, including some of the world's most important ones.

 Functions

 FIAPF helps producers formulate policies and coordinate political action in these key areas: